 Table 2 shows the summary statistics of eight 550 nm AOD products, based on the best-quality, over-land retrievals of the Aralkum dust event between 27 and 29 May 2018.
 The number of pixels differs greatly among the products, indicating in- consistent sampling due to different spatial resolutions, screening of irretrievable scenes (e.g., clouds, snow/ice, sun glint, ocean color), and/or QA definitions.
 The inconsistent sampling, along with algorithm differences as discussed in Section 2.2, contribute to the disparities in the AOD statistics.
 In addition, the NOAA EPS product uses L1b data from the NOAA VIIRS Calibration/Validation group, whereas the NASA DT and DB products use the L1b data from the NASA VIIRS Calibration Support Team, which may further explain the inconsistent retrievals.

 Based on the MODIS products, the AOD statistics appear more consistent between the Terra and Aqua platforms than between the DB and MAIAC algorithms.
 In particular, the mean AOD differs by less than 10% between Terra and Aqua, but exceeds 20% between DB and MAIAC.
 Compared to MAIAC, DB produces a larger upper tail, as indicated by a higher 90th percentile, and consequently a broader distribution (higher SD, MAD and IQR).
-Whereas, MAIAC produces a narrower distribution (lower MAD and IQR) despite more extreme outliers (upper limit of 6 versus 3.5 for DB).
+MAIAC produces a narrower distribution (lower MAD and IQR) despite more extreme high values (upper limit of 6 versus 3.5 for DB).